typed-sigterm/oi-runner-2/README.md

 All configuration descriptions can be accessed via the VS Code settings UI (<kbd>Ctrl</kbd> + <kbd>,</kbd>) by searching for `@ext:typed-sigterm.oi-runner-2`.

+## Telemetry

+OI Runner++ collects some telemetry data to help improve the extension (e.g., understanding which VS Code versions need to be supported).
+You can search for `mixpanel.track` in the source code repository to see what information is collected.

+Telemetry data does not include personal or sensitive information and is used for statistical purposes only.
+You can disable telemetry by setting VS Code's `telemetry.feedback.enabled` to `false` and restarting VS Code.

 ## Credits

 This project is deeply inspired by [OI Runner](https://github.com/CmdBlockZQG/oi-runner).
 Thanks to [@CmdBlockZQG](https://github.com/CmdBlockZQG) and other contributors of OI Runner.